Embedding files in Go using the "embed" package

 in the form of a standard library package is great news.

 Let’s see how we can use it.
-I will keep this post updated as the 1.16 release evolves.

 Demo - Embedding a template